NamsyJay/Lancash-Group-IoT/Requirements/SLA.md

-SLA, SLO and SLI
+#SLA, SLO and SLI

-Service Level Agreement:- An agreement you make with your clients or users.
+## Service Level Agreement:-
+- An agreement you make with your clients or users.
 This is the promise

-Service Level Objectives:- The Objectives your team must hit to meet that agreement.
-This is the goal .
+## Service Level Objectives:-
+- The Objectives your team must hit to meet that agreement.
+This is the goal.
-Service Level Indicators:- the real numbers on your performance.
+## Service Level Indicators:-
+- The real numbers on your performance.
 This is how we did.